FAQ

 Will you consider outgoing seniors?
 I'm graduating in April.

-No, unfortunately NSF requires that students in this program have at least one semester left prior to graduation, after the completion of the REU program.
+No, unfortunately we require that students in this program have at least one semester left prior to graduation after the completion of the summer program.

 Can I be considered if I have not yet declared a major, but have been taking physics classes and am strongly considering a physics major?